Boolean algebras, Morita invariance, and the algebraic K-theory of Lawvere theories: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the program `Homotopy harnessing higher structures' where work on this paper was undertaken.
 This work was supported by~EPSRC grant no~EP/K032208/1.
 The first author was partially supported by the United States National Science Foundation under DMS Grants No.~1710534 and 2104300.
+The authors also thank the anonymous referees for their insightful feedback, which has improved the paper.